 Times are changing, and more and more people opt for less traditional forms of relationships.
 Many South Africans choose to walk down the aisle and get married, but others prefer to live together as “life partners” instead.
-While shacking up together has become more socially acceptable, it’s important to understand the legal implications of choosing to cohabitate, especially if where couple co-own property, share debts and other financial obligations or have kids together.
+While shacking up together has become more socially acceptable, it’s essential to understand the legal implications of choosing to cohabitate, especially where a couple co-owns property, shares debts and other financial obligations or have kids together.

 Cohabitation generally refers to when a couple, regardless of gender, live together without being legally married to each other.
 The couple chooses not to get married, but live together as spouses.

 In South Africa, there is no law of cohabitation, which means that cohabitation is technically not a legally recognised relationship, unlike marriage which is regulated by specific laws that protect the individuals in the relationship,

 There is also a common misconception that unmarried couples who are in a relationship for an extended period are in a “common-law marriage”, which suggests that parties enjoy the same rights as those who have been legally married.
 It is simply incorrect.